imodeveloperlab/ImoTableView/README.md

 }

-//Did select cell at index path, after user touch up on cell table.didSelectCellAtIndexPath = { source in
+//Did select cell at index path, after user touch up on cell table.didSelectCellAtIndexPath = { indexPath in
     //Do something with source
 }